 If you have taken broad-spectrum antibiotics you are more at risk for developing a yeast infection.
 If you have taken tetracyclines or other antibiotics for acne you are also more susceptible to yeast overgrowth.
 The use of broad-spectrum antibiotics will also kill off the helpful lactobacillus and other beneficial bacteria in the body.
 As you may know, yeast will not be affected by antibiotics and will quickly take advantage of the extra nutrients and more suitable environmental pH; the overgrowth of yeast then causes an outbreak of an agonizing yeast infection.

-The name Lactobacillus acidophilus literally means an acid-loving milk-bacterium.
+The name L. acidophilus literally means an acid-loving milk-bacterium.
 There are many different types of Lactobacilli that normally inhabit the small intestines of humans and vagina.
-Lactobacillus acidophilus is considered to be a probiotic due to the fact it is beneficial to the human body.
-Lactobacillus acidophilus produces vitamin K, lactase, and antimicrobial substances.
-There have been several human trials that have shown Lactobacillus acidophilus to be helpful in treating bacterial vaginosis.
+L. acidophilus is considered to be a probiotic due to the fact it is beneficial to the human body.
+L. acidophilus produces vitamin K, lactase, and antimicrobial substances.
+There have been several human trials that have shown L. acidophilus to be helpful in treating bacterial vaginosis.

 - FOLK THERAPY FOR VAGINITIS LOOKING GOOD.
 Science News, 3/7/92, Vol. 141 Issue 10, p158, 1/3p ( commercial brands of yogurt do not have L. acidophilus and pasteurization kills bacteria)